Actuaries: Career, Skills, Options, Jobs, and Challenges

 How to Become an Actuaries

-• Earn a bachelor's degree: Most actuaries have a bachelor's degree in a field such as mathematics, statistics, economics, or actuarial science.
+• Earn a bachelor's degree: Most actuaries have a bachelor's degree in mathematics, statistics, economics, or actuarial science.

 • Pass professional exams: Actuaries must pass a series of professional exams, administered by the Society of Actuaries (SOA) or the Casualty Actuarial Society (CAS), to earn professional designations such as Associate of the Society of Actuaries (ASA) or Fellow of the Casualty Actuarial Society (FCAS).